 0 The Peregrine Falcon I've always liked falcons.
 I think their speed, marksmanship, and strength are unmatched.
-I have particularly admired Peregrines for their speed and hunting skills, but was not sure about their origin and habitat.
-It wasn't until I researched these incredible hunters that I discovered they could be found anywhere in the world.
+I have particularly admired Peregrines for their speed and hunting skills, but was not sure about have particularly admired Peregrines for their speed and hunting skills, but was not sure about heir origin and habitat.
+It wasn't until I researched these incredible hunters that I discovere their origin and habitat.
+It wasn't until I researched these incredible hunters that I discovere they could be found anywhere in the world.
 The Peregrine is the world's most widespread bird of prey.
-The name of the species means "wandering falcon"
+The name of the species means "wandering falcon" --- ---